 Now that you’re all set on choosing a sewing machine that is perfect for YOUR needs, why not learn how to use it and care for it so that you can feel more confident as a sewing beginner?

-My beginner friendly sewing course ‘Master Your Machine’ will teach you how to thread your sewing machine, choose the right needle and presser feet, as well as creating a stitch diary and showering TLC on your machine with my cleaning and oiling lessons too!
+My beginner friendly tutorials over on YouTube will teach you how to thread your sewing machine, choose the right sewing machine needle and machine presser feet, as well as creating a stitch diary and showering TLC on your machine with my sewing machine cleaning and oiling lesson too!

 Eve Tokens (aka The Creative Curator) is a fashion designer, creative pattern cutter and sewing pattern designer.